THE MOON MIC

 4. Five vent holes in the cap accommodates the air movement from the diaphragm.

 5. The Moon Mic’s interior back wall has a spherical shape.
 A spherical shape has only one dimension and thus having a very strong resonant frequency capability.
 The 8''dirphargm is placed at the mouth of the cavity, this works very well together.
 A spherical cabinet is capable of delivering an almost perfect frequency response.
-Click Here to download Larry Olsen's article (770KB PDF) on "Direct Radiator Loudspeaker Enclosures."
+Click Here to download Harry Olsen's article (770KB PDF) on "Direct Radiator Loudspeaker Enclosures."

 ↑ Back To Top